mattihicks/matthewmatthew/_posts/_2017-05-16-no-one-cares.markdown

 That's how I've felt about the past eight months since I've written in here.
 Like time is just escaping.
 But I need to write, I need to share and connect with people.
 But what has led me to not do that?

-It's not being busy (we're all busy all the time), it's not for lack of interest (writing is in my heart), and it's not because I love doing other things more (except design comes close).
+It's not being busy (we're all busy all the time), it's not for lack of interest (writing is in my heart), and it's not necessarily because I love doing other things more.
 It's something I can't describe, and should it matter?
 No. Passion is timeless, as is art.
 We should just create, because that's what our job is to do.

 In these past eight months I got a new job.
 I traveled to South Africa.
 Traveled to Amsterdam, New York, London, Kansas City.
 Took weekly Dutch classes.
 I stopped drinking.
 I found something magical within myself - which I will share with you, when it's time.
 So, this writing continues.
 To figure out what I am doing, what is happening, to stay true to myself - I need to write.